wildlyinaccurate/plait/docs/examples/CounterList.md

 }
 ```

 Now, whenever an action is dispatched from a Counter component, it will be sent as a `MODIFY` action containing the index of the Counter.
-The action will also have a special property, `__fwdAction`, containing the original action sent by the Counter.
+The action will also have a special property, `$fwdAction`, containing the original action sent by the Counter.

 Now the CounterList needs to handle the `MODIFY` action, and update its Counter components.